 Certification is available through NASP.

-The Certified Safety Director certification is one of the safety industry’s highest programs.
-A CSD has the skills and knowledge necessary to develop and manage a corporate-wide or facility-wide safety program.
+The Safety Director Certificate is one of the safety industry’s highest programs.
+A SDC has the skills and knowledge necessary to develop and manage a corporate-wide or facility-wide safety program.

 You don’t need previous qualifications for certification.
-However, you should complete the CSM before you begin the CSD certification.
+However, you should complete the SDC before you begin the CSD certification.

 This program is available through NASP.